nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 complicated testing as well, due to the fact that every test on `Session` applies to `RecurringSession`.

-Aspect 2: Brute or mathematical implementation for overlap checks involving recurring sessions
+Aspect 2: Brute or mathematical implementation for overlap checks involving recurring sessions in hasOverlappingSession()
 * **Alternative 1 (current choice)**: Brute-force approach to checking for overlap with recurring sessions.
     * Pros:
         * Logically simple, hence easy to implement, test, review.